Korean literature: National division

 Much of the post-war literature in South Korea deals with the daily lives of ordinary people, and their struggles with national pain.
 The collapse of the traditional Korean value system is another common theme of the time.
 In the post-war period, a traditionalist movement emerged: going back to the roots of traditional rhythms and folk sentiments.
 Other poets are linked to an experimentalist movement, attempting to bring new experiences to Korean poetry.

 In the 1960s many South Korean writers started to reject post-war literature as sentimental escapism.
 While some South Korean authors reflected traditional humanism, writings by many others reflect deep alienation and despair.
 They sought to engage the readers with the political reality of the time.
 This led poetry and literature in general to become an important means of political expression.
 Also remarkable for the development of literature in 1960s was the influence of Western modernism.
 The 1970s saw the emergence of literature that was anti-establishment and dealt with the concerns of rapid industrialization, such as the neglect of farmers.

 At the same time, literature concerned with the national division (bundan soseol) became more popular.
 At the beginning of the twenty-first century, the national division is still a common theme, but classic stories are also popular.
 Some North Korean writers are very highly appreciated in the South and in 2005 writers from both Koreas held a joint literary congress.

 Korean literature abroad

+In the Soviet Union, ethnic Korean Koryo-saram and left-leaning Koreans published and read literature through the Leninist Banner (now Koryo Ilbo), including poet Cho Ki-chon, who eventually moved to North Korea.

-Until the 1980s Korean literature was largely unknown outside of the peninsula.
-The kind of works translated has become increasingly diverse, and the quality of the translations has improved.
+Until the 1980s Korean literature was largely ignored by non-Korean speakers.
+The diversity of the books translated and quality of translations have both improved.
 Flowers of Fire (1974) was one of the first anthologies of Korean literature published in English.
 In non-English-speaking countries there are fewer Korean works translated, though LTI Korea has also promoted translations in German, Spanish, French and Polish.
 The increased popularity of Korean film has increased interest in Korean mass market literature, particularly in Japan and China.